varoonsahgal/react-fundamentals/labs/lab1.md

 ## Milestone 1.5: Clean Up Demo Files
 Open up the project in your Javascript editor - the code for that demo component is inside `src/App.js`.
 The entry point for the app is `src/index.js`.
 Open `index.js` and let’s take a look at the contents.

-On `line 7` you’ll see the invocation of` ReactDOM.render` with the original demo `App`.
-This is how a React App is bootstrapped. `ReactDOM.render` will mount the html element produced by `App` on the specified DOM node, the one with id `root`.
+Inside the index.js code you’ll see the invocation of `render` with the original demo `App`.
+This is how a React App is bootstrapped. `root.render` will mount the html element produced by `App` on the specified DOM node, the one with id `root`.
 You can confirm that node exists by opening up `public/index.html`.
-You’ll notice the only markup in the `<body>` is
+You’ll notice the only markup in the `<body>` is:

 ```html
 <div id="root"></div>
 ```
 Don’t be surprised that `index.js` is not referenced inside the `public/index.html` file; create-react-app uses Webpack under the hood to bundle all of your app’s javascript together, by starting at `src/index.js` and following all the `import` statements recursively.
 Then Webpack injects a script tag into `index.html` for each bundle produced.
 We can prove this is the case by inspecting the html in the browser.

-If your dev server is not running, start it with `yarn start` then open the devtools in the browser tab that opens up.
+If your dev server is not running, start it with `npm start` then open the devtools in the browser tab that opens up.
 In the `Elements` tab, confirm that there are now script tags in the `<body>`.

 Now let’s clean up the demo code before beginning our app.
 First, stop your sever.
 Then, delete all the files in the `src` directory except `index.js`.
 Since this is the entry point for all of our javascript we’ll still need this.
 However, we’ll need to remove the references to all the files we deleted.